jhuboo/Computing-Fundamentals/nand2tetris/elements/02-Boolean_Arithmetic/02-notes.md

 | 0  | 0  | 0  | 0  | 0 | 0  | x&y  |
 | 0  | 1  | 0  | 1  | 0 | 1  | x|y  |

+We here used the basic concepts of the gates (primitive operations) to design the ALU to be simple, and elegant.